skynette/crypto-lottery/README.md

-1. Ensure you have a compatible Ethereum wallet (such as MetaMask) configured for the Polygon network (Mumbai testnet) and sufficient Matic to purchase tickets.
+1. Ensure you have a compatible Ethereum wallet (such as MetaMask) configured for the Base network and sufficient ETH to purchase tickets.

 2. Access the dapp interface deployed on a web browser.

 3. Connect your Ethereum wallet to the dapp and switch to the Mumbai testnet.

-4. View the current lottery details, such as remaining tickets, ticket price, and total pool, in Matic.
+4. View the current lottery details, such as remaining tickets, ticket price, and total pool, in ETH.

 5. Purchase tickets by specifying the quantity and confirming the transaction.